-The timeframe to implement all the improvement measures until end of 2016 is ambitious and commendable.
+The timeframe to implement all the improvement measures by the end of 2016 is ambitious and commendable.
 Nevertheless some measures scheduled for long term are crucial ones, like filtered venting and installation of PARs.
+The installation of filtered venting at one plant, where it was not previously requested, is scheduled to the 2017 refuelling outage.

-Several good practices could be identified in the NAcP of Spain, therein the issuance of specific Complementary Technical Instructions (ITCs) by the regulator; the maintenance of close co-operation between the regulator and the licensees to supervise the implementation of the action plan; the seismic margin analysis for 0.3 g, remote access to radiation data (including personnel dosimetry data) by bodies of emergency response organization and the buildup of alternate on-site emergency centers and a nationwide emergency support center.
+Several commendable aspects could be identified in the NAcP of Spain, such as the issuance of specific Complementary Technical Instructions (ITCs) by the regulator, the maintenance of close co-operation between the regulator and the licensees to supervise the implementation of the action plan, the seismic margin analysis for 0.3 g, remote access to radiation data (including personnel dosimetry data) by bodies of emergency response organization, and the construction of alternate on-site emergency centers and a nationwide emergency support center.
+By the 2015 review meeting this support center is fully set up and operational.